hyunwoongko/nlp-datasets/README.md

 # ECJK-parallel-corpora
 - This repository indicates the references of the dataset and the number of sentences.
-- I will organize these data in turn, and upload if public data (w/o contact)
+- I will organize all these data in turn, and upload if opend data.
+- If you know any other data, please report it through the [issue](https://github.com/hyunwoongko/ECJK-parallel-corpora/issues).
 <br><br>

 ## Reference